concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Reservation.markdown

 |----------|-----------|---------------------------|-|
 | *ID* | Y | StringLength1to32	| A reference to identify the booking |

-Existing - of OTA UIT Type "14" to hold the booking UUID New - OTA UIT Type "40" to hold the confirmation number from the supplier.
+**Note:** OTA UIT Type "14" should hold the booking UUID, while OTA UIT Type "40" should hold the confirmation number from the supplier.

 |  Element |	Required | Data Type 	|  Description |
 |----------|-----------|---------------------------|-|